torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 `deleted`: true if the revision is a tombstone _(optional)_
 `sequence`: Sequence ID, JSON-encoded _(optional unless unsolicited, q.v.)_
 `history`: Revision history (comma-delimited list of revision IDs)
+`noconflicts`: true if the revision may not create a conflict _(optional; default is false)_
 Body: Document JSON

 Sends one document revision.
 The `id`, `rev`, `deleted` properties are optional if corresponding `_id`, `_rev`, `_deleted` properties exist in the JSON body (and vice versa.)
 The `sequence` property is optional unless this message was unsolicited.

-A recipient in conflict-free mode will check whether the `history` array contains the current local revision ID, or if the `history` array is empty and the document does not exist locally.
+If the `noconflicts` flag is set, or if the recipient is in conflict-free mode, it MUST check whether the `history` array contains the current local revision ID, or if the `history` array is empty and the document does not exist locally.
 If not, it MUST reject the revision by returning a 409 status.

 Ordinarily a `rev` message is triggered by a prior response to a `changes` message.
 However, it MAY be sent unsolicited, _instead_ of in a `changes` message, if all of the following are true: